QuantEcon/lecture-source-py/source/rst/calvo.rst

-**Summary:** We have  introduced the constrained-to-a-constant :math:`\mu` government in order to highlight  time-variation of :math:`\mu_t` as a tell tale sign of  time inconsistency of a Ramsey plan
+**Summary:** We have  introduced the constrained-to-a-constant :math:`\mu` government in order to highlight  time-variation of :math:`\mu_t` as a telltale sign of  time inconsistency of a Ramsey plan

 Markov Perfect Governments
 ===========================

-We now  change the timing protocol by considering a sequence of government policy makers, the time :math:`t` representative of which chooses :math:`\mu_t` and expects all future governments to set :math:`\mu_{t+j} = \bar \mu`
+We now  change the timing protocol by considering a sequence of government policymakers, the time :math:`t` representative of which chooses :math:`\mu_t` and expects all future governments to set :math:`\mu_{t+j} = \bar \mu`